mickfuzz/phd4/_posts/thesis_chapters/2025-6-9-Appendices_v1.md

 _Fig 4.x.
 Scan of Journal Sketch of early attempt at dividing features by type and difficulty - Dated 11.3.2019_

 The process of sketching, revising and re-sketching the elements led me to connect this process of categorisation with the work of game theorists.

+MDA framework -

-For example, I recognised synergies with between _open-world_ game design and my attempts to structure resources and help learners navigate the learning experience based on choosing challenges based on their interests and appropriate difficulty levels [@squire_open-ended_2008].
+In addition, I recognised synergies with between _open-world_ game design and my attempts to structure resources and help learners navigate the learning experience based on choosing challenges based on their interests and appropriate difficulty levels [@squire_open-ended_2008].

 ### Appendix D.3 - Other intervention resources and processes